Read about tips, ideas, and experiences from real couples to help you plan your surprise proposal in Colorado

 If you’re bringing a photographer (like me!) along, setting up details ahead of time makes a huge difference.
 Even if you’re keeping things simple and private (not having a photographer), a little planning will help everything go much smoother.

-If you’re meeting a photographer, choose a spot that’s close to the trailhead so you can easily find one another.
+Pro Tip!
+If you’re meeting a photographer, choose a spot that’s close to a trailhead so you can easily find one another.

 At least that’s what my husband and I say to each other.
 We find it’s often true — you don’t need to go much further to find your own intimate space.